albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 Flight Plan Remarks
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Adds a free text remark for the flight plan.
+Adds a free text remarks field for the flight plan.

-Shows the loaded performance file and selected scenery data when saving the flight plan file.
+Shows the loaded performance file and selected scenery data that was used when saving the flight plan file.

 Note that this field saved is saved only when using the *Little Navmap* LNMPLN format (:ref:`flight-plan-formats-lnmpln`).

+The text size can be changed in options on page :ref:`options-display-and-text`.

-See also :doc:`REMARKS`.
+See also chapter :doc:`REMARKS` for more information.

 .. |Activate Flight Plan Leg| image:: ../images/icon_routeactiveleg.png
 .. |Add Airport Traffic Pattern| image:: ../images/icon_trafficpattern.png